suryayousufzai/univ-event-portal/docs/ sprint-backlogs/sprint-4-backlog.md

 ---

-### US-014: Export Attendee Lists - Enhanced (5 points)
+### ENHANCE-001: Export Enhancements - PDF & Improved CSV (5 points)

 **What it does:**
 In Sprint 3, we built the view attendees page with basic CSV export.
 Now we're adding PDF export and improving the CSV format to make it more professional.
+This is an enhancement to US-014 that was completed in Sprint 3.

 **Acceptance Criteria:**
 - Admins can export attendee lists as CSV (already exists, we're improving it)